4forces/git-commands/README.md

 While `git reset` works great for local branches, its method of "rewriting history" doesn't work for remote branches.
 In order to reverse changes, and share those reversed changes with others, we need to use `git revert`
-1. `git revert HEAD`:Creates a new commit that "reverses or undoes" the latest commit.
+1. `git revert HEAD`:Creates a new commit that "reverses or undoes" the latest commit (can read more below)

 ### CLONE FROM SOMEONE'S REPOSITORY
 1. Open terminal (in VS Code)